-Away from work, Susanne is involved with Habitat for Humanity and Special Olympics.
-She also enjoys spending time with her family and running half marathons.
-Susanne and her wife Rhonda, live in Houston with their two dogs, Bentley and Beamer.
+Susanne is a champion for Inclusion & Diversity is committed to promoting diversity throughout Coca-Cola Southwest Beverages and the Community.
+Susanne is involved with the Network of Executive Women, Executive Women’s Partnership of Houston, and Special Olympics of Texas.
+She also enjoys spending time with her family.
+She and her wife Rhonda live in Houston with their two dogs, Bentley and Beamer.

 In addition to his passion for Special Olympics, he devoted his career to Special Education both as a teacher and administrator.
 He retired after serving for 10 years as Director of Special Education at Region 19 Education Service Center, but resumed his career as Director of Special Education at Anthony I. S. D., for two more years.
 He retired again, after 38 years in the profession.
 McCarty also served honorably in the United States Navy for ten years’ active duty and reserves.
 While on active duty, he earned Vietnam Service Medals, Republic of Vietnam Campaign Medals, and the Meritorious Unit Commendation.
 He holds Bachelor’s and Master’s degrees and numerous post graduate certifications from the University of Texas at El Paso.
 McCarty lives in San Antonio with his wife, Linda, who has also been a key volunteer for Special Olympics Texas.
 Their son, daughter-in-law, and grandchildren also live in San Antonio.